-The Safety Objectives9 are derived from the FHA and are summarised in the Table B1-5b below.
+The Safety Objectives are derived from the FHA and are summarised in the Table B1-5b below.
 These will be decomposed to component-level safety requirements during the design phase PSSA.
 Each Safety Objective is given a unique identifier (SO1, SO2, etc) and a reference to the hazard (HA1, HA2, etc.) to be mitigated.

 GUIDANCE: The Safety Objectives developed by an ANSP will depend on their own FHA results.
 The Safety Objectives provided in the tables below will need to be adapted by ANSPs to reflect their own analysis.
 The severity of the hazard effects have not been classified as this is for the ANSP to determine for their own ATM system.
 Also, the Safety Objectives are incomplete as no probability has been assigned; see SAM FHA for guidance on how to do this.
-ANSPs may take issue with assignment of a probability to controller action as in SO 3.
+ANSPs may take issue with assignment a probability to controller action as in SO 3.
 However, the idea is that the likelihood of a controller not carrying out an action effectively should be reduced as far as reasonably practicable - e.g. through training, effective HMI etc. The probability does not have to be expressed in quantitative terms.

-SO Ref (Hazard Ref :) APW Safety Objectives SO 1 (HA 1) The probability of total loss of APW shall be no greater than TBD .
-SO 2 (HA 2) The probability of anomalous behaviour of APW shall be no greater than TBD SO 3 (HA 3) The probability of the number of nuisance alerts and false alerts exceeding acceptable levels shall be no greater than TBD SO 4 (HA 4) The probability that the Controller does not react effectively to resolve airspace penetrations detected by APW shall be TBD SO5 (HA 5) The probability of the loss or anomalous behaviour of the ATM surveillance function as a result of APW failures or operation shall be TBD
+SO Ref (Hazard Ref :) MSAW Safety Objectives SO 1 (HA 1) The probability of total loss of MSAW shall be no greater than TBD .
+SO 2 (HA 2) The probability of impaired functionality affecting the reliability of MSAW shall be no greater than TBD SO 3 (HA 3) The probability that the Controller does not react effectively to resolve a potential CFIT detected by MSAW shall be TBD SO 4 (HA 4) The probability of the number of nuisance alerts and false alerts exceeding acceptable levels shall be no greater than TBD SO5 (HA 5) The probability of the loss or anomalous behaviour of the ATM surveillance function as a result of MSAW failures or operation shall be TBD